 Your treatment depends on several factors.
 These include the number and places in the body that are affected by lymphoma (the stage) and the type of lymphoma.

-Find out about how your doctor decides which treatment you need for non Hodgkin lymphoma (NHL).
+Find out how your doctor decides which treatment you need for non-Hodgkin lymphoma (NHL).
 And read about the types of treatment you might have.

-High grade non Hodgkin lymphoma (NHL) tends to grow faster than low grade NHL.
-Find out more about treatment for the different stages of high grade NHL.
+High grade non-Hodgkin lymphoma (NHL) tends to grow faster than low grade NHL.
+The treatment you have depends on the stage of the cancer.

 Chemotherapy uses anti cancer drugs to destroy cancer cells.
-See why and how you might have it for non Hodgkin lymphoma.
+You might have a combination of chemotherapy drugs for NHL.